Cover photo by Bernardine Altenroxel.

 Length up to 28mm; Wingspan attains 33mm.

-Often found alongside Africallagma glaucum, but is easily differentiated by its deeper blue colour, and by the black protrusion onto the eighth segment of the abdomen.
+The Sailing Bluet is often found alongside the Swamp Bluet (Africallagma glaucum), but is easily differentiated by its deeper blue colouration and by the black protrusion onto the eighth segment of the abdomen.

 The females are similar to other Bluet females, and are best identified by their association with the males.